Text messaging: Reminders of medical appointments

+SMS messages are used in some countries as reminders of medical appointments.
+This is due to the associated costs of patients not attending appointments.
+Between 2014 and 2015, 5.6 million (9% of the total) NHS outpatient appointments were not attended in England.
+SMS messages are thought to be more cost-effective, swifter to deliver, and more likely to receive a faster response than letters.

 Applications

 Microblogging

 Of many texting trends, a system known as microblogging has surfaced, which consists of a miniaturized blog, inspired mainly by people's tendency to jot down informal thoughts and post them online.
-They consist of websites like Twitter and its Chinese equivalent Weibo (微博).
-As of 2016, both of these websites were popular.
+They consist of websites like X (formerly Twitter) and its Chinese equivalent Weibo (微博).
+As of 2016, 21% of all American adults used Twitter.
+As of 2017, Weibo had 340 million active users.